StevenBlack/vocab/readme.md

 ### knell
 The sound of a bell tolling.
 The word is most often used to refer to the sound of funeral bells ringing.
 Almost always coupled with "death."
 For instance, "Videocassettes sounded the death knell for revival movie houses."
-Rhymes with bell.

 ### knurl